-Courses of Action
+3. Courses of Action

-- If the committee becomes aware of possible or actual abuse or neglect, it should ensure that the safety of the adult at risk is secured as a first priority. - Any committee member who becomes aware of possible or actual abuse should, as soon as possible, record the details of the abuse using SAP1, see Appendix 2.
-They should advise the rest of the committee and the Advice and Volunteer Manager at National Office who will provide further guidance. - The committee, having been advised of the possible or actual abuse, should satisfy themselves that the adult at risk is safe, and that the alleged perpetrator, if known, does not pose a threat to any other adult at risk. - The committee, working with the Advice and Volunteer Manager at National Office will decide whether or ٠ not to refer the possible or actual abuse to the local authority and/or the Police.
-When a crime may have been committed, the Police must be contacted as soon as possible.
-If the decision is to not refer, the reasons for this must be recorded on form SAP1 - As far as possible, the adult at risk's wishes will be respected as to whether or not to refer any concerns to the local authority as a Safeguarding Enquiry under Section 42 of the Care Act 2014.
-However, it may be necessary to override these in the best interests of other adults at risk. - The committee then completes SAP1 with the guidance of the Advice and Volunteering Manager. - Completed SAP1s will be held in a designated file for a minimum of 2 years from the date of the last completed SAP1 on the adult at risk. - Confidentiality is adhered at all times, therefore the contents of the form will not be provided to any third parties.
+- If a committee member or group leader becomes aware of possible or actual abuse or neglect, they should ensure that the safety of the adult at risk is secured as a first priority and advise Seaford u3a Committee (see 2.4 above).
+When a crime may have been committed, the Police must be contacted as soon as possible. - Details of alleged abuse should be recorded on form SAP1 (see Appendix 1).
+The safeguarding sub group should satisfy themselves that the adult at risk is safe and that the alleged perpetrator, if known, does not pose a threat to any other person. - The safeguarding sub group will decide whether or not to refer possible or actual abuse to the Local Authority and/or the Police.
+If the decision is made to not refer, the reasons must be recorded on form SAP1.
+Guidance can be provided by the Advice and Volunteer Manager at National Office - As far as possible, the adult at risk's wishes will be respected as to whether or not to refer any concerns to the local authority as a Safeguarding Enquiry under Section 42 of the Care Act 2014.
+However, it may be necessary to override these in the best interests of other adults at risk. - Completed SAP1s will be held in a designated file for a minimum of 2 years from the date of the last completed SAP1 on the adult at risk. - Confidentiality will be adhered to, therefore the contents of the form will not be provided to any third parties. - Additional information is given in Appendixes 2 4.

-The above Policy, Procedure and Appendices were adopted by Durham U3A
+The above Policy and Procedure was adopted by Seaford u3a